 Other ingredients such as cocoa butter, lanolin, or vitamin E may be added for extra strength.
 Tinctures may also be added to ointments.
 Add one drop of tincture of benzoin to guard against mold.
 Benzoin acts as a natural preservative.
 You can also add tea tree oil to stop mold from forming.
 Refrigeration also deters mold growth.

 When making ointments, use appropriate herbs or essential oils depending on condition to be treated.
 Try adding geranium, neroli, and frankincense to help promote new cell growth.
 Use lavender to speed healing in cases of abrasions.
 Add eucalyptus or tea tree oil for treating sore throat (use like over the counter vapor rub).
 Add peppermint, eucalyptus, or wintergreen for chest congestion.
 Use ginger and fennel to stimulate circulation.
 Use rose for hormonal problems.
 Try rosemary and patchouli for arthritis pain.
 Try adding carrot oil for spider bites.

-Creams and lotions are like ointments but have added water and a thinner consistency.
+Creams and lotions are like ointments but not as thick.
+They have added water and a thinner consistency.
 Water based mixtures are good for cooling and soothing irritated and inflamed skin.
 They usually require an emulsifier to help the water blend with the fat.
 Borax is easy to use and helps to bond fats with water (but extended use of products containing borax will dry out skin).
 Lecithin is a natural emulsifier made from egg yolks and works well with beeswax.

 One easy recipe for lotion includes rosewater, borage juice, witch hazel, and chickweed tincture.
 Apply with a cotton ball three times a day.

 Homemade ointments, creams, and lotions will last for several weeks.
 To lengthen shelf life, add benzoin tincture (available at most health food stores) or keep in the refrigerator.
 All herbal products deteriorate faster than petroleum products whether preservatives are added or not.